hapax/hapax.github.io/assets/teaching.md

 ## The role of beauty

-To conclude my little manifesto, I want to suggest a couple of paths out of the scrubland.
+To conclude my little manifesto, I want to suggest a couple of directions out of the scrubland.
 The first is the way of *pure mathematics*.
-This is the realm of abstraction, of generalisation, of proof, and most importantly, *beauty*.
+This is the path of abstraction, of generalisation, of proof, and most importantly, *beauty*.
 Aesthetic considerations are famously important to pure mathematicians.
 The philosopher Bertrand Russell said that pure maths had a "beauty cold